Home economics: Twentieth century

 There was a great need across the United States to continue improving the vocational and homemaking education systems because demand for work was apparent after World War I and II.
 Therefore, in 1914 and 1917, women's groups, political parties, and labor coalitions worked together in order to pass the Smith-Lever Act and the Smith-Hughes Act.
 The Smith-Lever Act of 1914 and the Smith-Hughes Act of 1917 created federal funds for "vocational education agriculture, trades and industry, and homemaking" and created the Office of Home Economics.
 With this funding, the United States was able to create more homemaking educational courses all across the country.

 Throughout the 1940s, Iowa State College (later University) was the only program granting a master of science in household equipment.
 However, this program was centered on the ideals that women should acquire practical skills and a scientifically based understanding of how technology in the household works.
 For example, women were required to disassemble and then reassemble kitchen machinery so they could understand basic operations and understand how to repair the equipment.
 In doing so, Iowa State effectively created culturally acceptable forms of physics and engineering for women in an era when these pursuits were not generally accessible to them.

-Throughout the latter part of twentieth century, home economics courses became more inclusive.
-In 1963, Congress passed the Vocational Education Act, which granted even more funds to vocational education job training.
+Throughout the latter part of the twentieth century, home economics courses became more inclusive.
+In 1963, Congress passed the Vocational Education Act, which granted funds to vocational education job training.
 Home economics courses started being taught across the nation to both boys and girls by way of the rise of second-wave feminism.
-This movement pushed for gender equality, leading to equality of education.
-In 1970, the course became required for both men and women.
+This movement pushed for gender equality, leading to equality in education.
 Starting in 1994, home economics courses in the United States began being referred to as "family and consumer sciences" in order to make the class appear more inclusive.
 With desegregation and the Civil Rights Act of 1964, men and women of all backgrounds could equally learn how to sew, cook, and balance a checkbook.

 In the 1980s, "domestic celebrities" rose to stardom.
 Celebrities, such as Martha Stewart, created television programs, books, magazines, and websites about homemaking and home economics, which attested to the continued importance of independent experts and commercial mass-media organizations in facilitating technological and cultural change in consumer products and services industries.

+Despite many secondary education establishments still referring to these enrichment classes as "home economics", the name was officially changed in 1994 by the American Association of Family & Consumer Sciences to "family and consumer sciences" to more accurately represent the profession and field as a whole.
+As society changed over time, so did the needs of students in these classes.
+Topics such as nutrition, family finance, and other social justice issues have been added to family and consumer sciences classes, most frequently taught in high schools and colleges.